-Inspect All Safety Devices
+Inspect all Safety Devices

 Daily before beginning operation, check all safety devices for proper operation.
-Examples of safety devices include, backup alarms, horn and beacon lights.
+Examples of safety devices include, backup alarm, horn, and beacon light.

-If any is found to be malfunctioning, correct the problem before placing the crane in service.
+If any are found to be malfunctioning, correct the problem before placing the crane in service.